teads/TeadsSDK-ReactNative/README.md

 build the android app, and lauch it via Android Studio

-# Run Android with the natives modules
+# Run iOS with the natives modules

 ```
 npm start
 ```

-build the android app, and lauch it via Android Studio
+build the iOS app, and lauch it via Xcode